mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 - Digital journal entries directly in response to teaching sessions
 - Other subject specific journal notes.

+**A challenge of data collection of artefacts**

+In terms of the sustainability of the data collected.
+This was tested in the final stages of writing when the site on which the games and images were stored glitch.com announced it would stop hosting in July 2025.
+The data was migrated by downloading html, javascript, css and image files as a bulk download and reuploading to a git repository [gm].

+Projects created in piskel were lost, but exported data remains.

 _game data_

 The process of keeping game data created within  online and available is tricky.
 However, as files were HTML, js and css.
 Offline archives were created for later use.
 Helpful in case of Thimble as the project was discontinued.

+WRONG!
 As of the time of writing Glitch.com, the replacement remains.
 A selection of games created remain here [gg].

-Projects created in piskel were lost, but exported data remains.